jaysylvester/citizen/README.md

 citizen's static file serving is just a hack to get your dev environment up and running quickly.
 I recommend something like [nginx](http://nginx.org) as a front end for static file serving in your production environment.

-** A note on Windows compatibility: ** I developed citizen using Mac and Linux environments.
-Windows support is first on my list of testing/fixes.

 ## Getting Started with citizen